-Many of the law firm’s estate planning clients in Riverside County and San Bernardino County have a desire to benefit society through charitable giving or philanthropy.
+Many of the law firm’s estate planning clients in Riverside, San Bernardino, San Diego, Los Angeles, and Orange County have a desire to benefit society through charitable giving or philanthropy.
 The charitable giving may be current or it may occur in the future.

 Charitable IRA Rollover

 Another alternative for charitable giving is the Charitable IRA Rollover.
 Prior to Congress’s approval of Charitable Rollovers in December of 2015, a person who wanted to make a lifetime donation of an IRA to charity would first have to cash in the IRA.
 Then the cash from the IRA could be donated to charity.
 Because the IRA had to be liquidated, the owner of the IRA would have to pay income tax on the value of the IRA.
 He or she would then receive a charitable tax deduction for the amount to charity.
 But because of how the rules work, often the charitable deduction did not offset the income that had to be reported.
 That is no longer the case with Charitable IRA Rollovers.
 None of the IRA proceeds that are donated to the charity are reportable as taxable income.